MetOffice/simulation-systems/source/FurtherDetails/contributing.rst

 .. _contributing:

-Contributing Licence Agreement and Certificate of Origin
+Contributor Licence Agreement and Certificate of Origin
 ========================================================